liamfrazer/software-engineer-journey/docs/Learning/The Complete React Guide/Destructuring.md

 console.log(localStorage)
 ```

-* Instead of accessing the order properties via the `dot notation` inside the s
+* Instead of accessing the order properties via the `dot notation` inside the storeOrder function body, you could use the destructuring code above.
+* Instead `id` and `currency` are pulled out of the incoming object.
+* storeOrder still only takes one parameter, it does not accept two parameters.
+Instead, it's one single parameter, an object which then just is destructured internally.